Ross Gordon Memorial Speaker Series

 As an addendum to his Senegal experience, Ross’s two village mentors, the Imam and the lead teacher—both having never been in a plane before—were invited to the US, to Deerfield, for a brief teaching session.
 They saw snow for the first time.

 As a high school sophomore, Ross became deeply interested in China.
 At 17, he spent late summer in Guangzhou, China, working in a shoe factory.
-His job: checking every 20th shoebox on the assembly line to make sure the interior the contents were perfect in every way.
+His job: checking every 20th shoebox on the assembly line to make sure the contents were perfect in every way.
 He worked alongside young factory personnel who lived in the dorms.

 At 18, after graduation from Deerfield, Ross took a gap year in Rome to learn Italian.
 As a result, at 19 he got a summer internship in Rome at IFAD, a United Nations Food resource agency.